aws-samples/terraform-eks-workshop/workshop/content/600_extra_content/630-sample-apps/sample-app.md

 ---

-In this chapter you will deploy two sample applications to separeate node groups
+In this chapter you will deploy two sample applications to separate node groups

 ```bash
 cd ~/environment/tfekscode/extra/sampleapp2
 ```

-Initialise Terraform - note in the output that the **kubernetes** provider is also installed
+Initialize Terraform - note in the output that the **kubernetes** provider is also installed
 ```bash
 terraform init
 ```